What is a positive work culture?

 - Ultimate listening engine

-No matter where your people are, hear every voice in your organization with a listening engine that ensures you can take action when and where it matters most.
+No matter where your people are, hear every voice in your organisation with a listening engine that ensures you can take action when and where it matters most.
 With relational census and pulse to multi-rater and always-on feedback, you have the tools you need to understand and design unique, high-quality experiences for every employee.

 - Predictive analytics